lwindolf/lzone-cheat-sheets/cheat-sheet/Containers/Helm.md

     # To get access to unstable charts
     helm repo add incubator https://kubernetes-charts-incubator.storage.googleapis.com/

-When running Helm with Kubernetes 1.6.1 (which introduces RBAC) many commands will not work due to missing permissions (see https://stackoverflow.com/questions/43499971/helm-error-no-available-release-name-found)

 For Openshift there is an [RBAC compatible installation proceduce](https://blog.openshift.com/getting-started-helm-openshift/).

 ## List available packages